 With our current

 CUSTOMERS_W permission structure, your app has access to all customer data.
-Moving forward, if we learn that your app requires just these permissions, your app’s access to the Customer endpoint will be reduced to the following subset of PII:
+If your app requires just these permissions, your app’s access to the Customer endpoint is reduced to the following subset of PII:

-You must request for the following permissions to receive field-level access to each respective data element of the Customers endpoint:
+You must requestthe following permissions to receive field-level access to each respective data element of the Customers endpoint:

 For example, if an app has just the

-CUSTOMERS_EMAIL_R permission, the response will include the customer’s email address and will exclude all other fields in each Customer object.
+CUSTOMERS_EMAIL_R permission, the response includes the customer’s email address and excludes all other fields in each Customer object.

-These changes will not directly affect you or your application/integration, nor will it affect your obligations under applicable data privacy legislation.
-For instance, you are still required to respond to and facilitate data access requests that come to you from those Clover merchants, merchant employees, or customers of those merchants.
+These changes do not directly affect you or your application/integration, nor affect your obligations under applicable data privacy legislation.
+For instance, you are required to respond to and facilitate data access requests that come to you from those Clover merchants, merchant employees, or customers of those merchants.

-For more on data access requests please review the helpful information about individual customer rights.
+For more on data access requests, review information for:

-Clover will disable access to a customer record after a fixed time of not having meaningful interactions with the customer or customer record.
-The fixed time will be identified at a later time.
+Clover disables access to a customer record after a fixed time of not having meaningful interactions with the customer or customer record.